mapbox/mapbox-gl-draw/IMPLEMENTATION_PLAN.md

 - No change in snap behavior or accuracy
 - Works correctly at all zoom levels
 - No regressions in existing functionality

+**Status**: COMPLETED - Added spatial bounding box calculation to `findNearbyParallelLines()` in `src/lib/distance_mode_helpers.js` (lines 345-363).
+The function now:
+- Calculates a bounding box around the midpoint using `ctx.options.parallelSnapSearchDistance`
+- Converts geographic bounds to pixel coordinates using `map.project()`
+- Passes the bbox to `queryRenderedFeatures()` to limit spatial search
+- This optimization reduces the number of features queried on each mouse move, improving performance on dense maps by 50-90% (expected).

 ---